derimagia/pantheon-bitbar/README.md

 You can also simply clone this repo and copy the script to your Bitbar plugin's folder.

-### Issues
+### Common Issues

+1. Make sure the command `terminus sites list --format=json` returns your sites in JSON format.
+If it does not, update your terminus version.
-1. Confirm terminus is located at `/usr/local/bin/terminus`.
+2. Confirm terminus is located at `/usr/local/bin/terminus`.
 If it is not, you can change this at the top of the script.

 ### Suggestions